ShawnSidoruk/slate/source/index.html.md

 On production, all API endpoints begin with `https://ns-api.betable.com/lfs/v100`.

 ## IP Whitelisting
 The Betable API exposed in this document is not a public API.
-In addition to other protocol measures, only a list of static IP Address(es) will be permitted to communicate on this API.
+In addition to other security measures, only a list of static IP Address(es) will be permitted to communicate on this API.

 <aside class="warning">
 Any API method calls made from a non-whitelisted IP Address will be blocked.